 Students at Ben Franklin Academy are taught individually, and international students will work alongside American students, who are native speakers of English.
-The school atmosphere is friendly and relaxed.
 Our college counselors and advisors will help to familiarize students with Ben Franklin’s requirements and the college admission process, introduce students to American college admissions representatives, and encourage students to visit the universities or colleges the student chooses.
-We also offer weekly preparation for the TOEFL, ACT, and the SAT.
+We also offer weekly preparation for the ACT and the SAT.

 In addition to Honors and Advanced Placement courses in Biology, Physics, Calculus, Economics, Statistics, Chemistry, and other subjects, a year-long English language seminar is required, through our ESL Program, leading to fluency in academic English discourse, writing and expanded vocabulary.
-Emphasis will be placed on developing high TOEFL scores as well as fluent speech.
+Emphasis will be placed on developing high SAT or ACT scores as well as fluent speech.

 Our basic purpose is to help students become excellent candidates for admission to American colleges and universities.
 Students will be expected to work hard every day, to complete their reading, mathematics and vocabulary assignments, and to obey the Four Ben Franklin Academy Rules.

 In addition to the student’s Academic Advisor, each student will have direct access to a mentor, Corey Sperry, who is a native speaker of Cantonese and Intermediate Mandarin.
 Corey is the Director of Chinese Affairs and helps with international students.
 There is one other bilingual Chinese teacher as well.
 Students meet with their teachers, advisor and mentor regularly.
 The mentor stays in close communication (email, telephone, weekly notes) with the student, host family, and parents.
-BFA also has mentors who are natives of Venezuela, Russia, the Republic of Georgia, and England.
+BFA also has mentors who are natives of Columbia, Russia, and England.

-Dean of Studies, Dr. Martha Burdette, will be happy to take telephone calls or return emails.
+Head of School, Dr. Martha Burdette, will be happy to take telephone calls or return emails.
 Her email address is firstname.lastname@example.org.